mamuesp/find_fastest_vpn/README.md

 If you have some feedback, ideas or found a bug, feel free to contact me.

-July 2015 - Manfred Mueller-Spaeth - fms1961@gmail.com
+Copyright July 2015 by Manfred Mueller-Spaeth - fms1961@gmail.com